 William Ricketts Sanctuary, Yarra Valley and Dandenong Ranges drive

-The sculptor William Ricketts lived at Mt Dandenong from the 1930s to the 1990s.
-He created his hideaway in the middle of the rainforest where 92 of his ceramic sculptures still stand.
+The sculptor William Ricketts stayed a long time at Mt Dandenong, from the 1930s to the 1990s.
+Here he created a hideaway for himself in the deep rainforest – where 92 of his ceramic sculptures still stand to be seen by visitors.

 William Ricketts art work was inspired by the two indigenous desert tribes of Pitjantjara and Arrernte.